 Carter’s NB vs. 3m sizes

-Carter’s is the biggest name in baby clothes in the United States.
-They were estimated to have cornered 25% of the entire baby clothes market in 2019 (source).
+Carter’s is the biggest name in baby clothes in the United States (source).

 At Carter’s newborn size and 3 month size do not overlap.
 They fit as follows: